mbsa-tud/tsad_platform/README.md

 1. Select a metric from the `Metric` dropdown menu.
 This will be used to compare the models performance with.
 2. Click the `Train Classifier` button to train the deep calssification network.
 It learns to connect time series features with the best performing model according to the selected metric.
 3. Click the `Run Evaluations` button to test the dynamic switch.
+The threshold used for all models is the one selected on the [Detection panel](#detection).

 #### Observe results (2), (4)
 All results including the scores obtained by all individual models will be displayed in the table (4).
 You can see the best models for the training data of the dynamic switch and the predictions it made for the testing data in the lists at the bottom (2).